SopiMlab/DeepLearningWithAudio/04_ganspacesynth/README.md

-## Computing GANSpaceSynth without dlwa
+## Computing GANSpaceSynth without dlwa for THE COURSE !!!

 Follow the instructions for [training GANSynth](../03_nsynth_and_gansynth/gansynth/training/README.md).